pololu/amis-30543-arduino/README.md

 You will need to connect your motor, motor power, and IOREF as described on the product page.
 You should also make the following connections between the Arduino and the driver:

+    Arduino pin 6   - driver DIR
-    Arduino pin 10  - driver STEP
+    Arduino pin 5   - driver STEP
-    Arduino pin 9   - driver CS
+    Arduino pin 4   - driver CS
     Arduino SCK     - driver CLK
     Arduino MOSI    - driver DI
-    Arduino MISO    - driver DO   (optional)
+    Arduino MISO    - driver DO
     Arduino GND     - driver GND

 The DO pin is only needed if you want to read information back from the stepper driver.
+The DIR pin is also optional and not used in every example.

 The SPI pins (MOSI, MISO, and SCK) on Arduino-compatible boards are sometimes not labeled.
 You should refer to the documentation for your particular board to find the locations of these pins.